-MAT-280 Linear Algebra
+MAT-280 Linear Algebra (3.00 cr.

-This course provides a study of linear algebra topics with emphasis on the development of both abstract concepts and applications.
-Topics include vectors, systems of equations, matrices, determinants, vector spaces, linear transformations in two or three dimensions, eigenvectors, eigenvalues, diagonalization and orthogonality.
-Upon completion, students should be able to demonstrate both an understanding of the theoretical concepts and appropriate use of linear algebra models to solve application problems.
-Classroom Hours (3.00).
+This course provides an introduction to linear algebra topics.
+Emphasis is placed on the development of abstract concepts and applications for vectors, systems of equations, matrices, determinants, vector spaces, multi-dimensional linear transformations, eigenvectors, eigenvalues, diagonalization and orthogonality.
+Upon completion, students should be able to demonstrate understanding of the theoretical concepts and select and use appropriate models and techniques for finding solutions to linear algebra-related problems with and without technology.
+This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the ICAA as a premajor and/or course requirement.
+Classroom Hours (2.00), Lab/Shop Hours (2.00).